ribasco/async-gamequery-lib/README.md

 ~~~

 **Note:**
-* Don't forget to perform a `mvn clean package` or `mvn clean install` before you run the example
+* Don't forget to perform a `mvn clean install` before running an example
 * The output can be reviewed from the `logs` directory under the project's directory.

 Protocol Specifications